 Factors Affecting Buffalo Nickel Values

 Buffalo nickels are very popular with collectors, and some rare examples are especially sought-after and valuable.
-If you have a buffalo nickel and are wondering about its value, take a moment to examine it for the following factors that can affect rare coin prices and specifically buffalo nickels.
+If you are wondering about your buffalo nickel's value, take a moment to examine it for the following factors that can affect rare coin prices and specifically buffalo nickels.

 When it was first produced in 1913, the buffalo nickel had the lettering "five cents" in raised type.
 However, people immediately began to notice wear on these letters, and the mint dies were remade later in 1913 to have the "five cents" in recessed lettering that might wear better.
 The early model is called the Type 1, and the later version is the Type 2.
 According to the Professional Coin Grading Service (PCGS), a Type 1 buffalo nickel in poor condition is worth at least eight dollars to $30, depending the mint.
 Type 2s from 1913 are also very valuable, since so few of them were made.
 They have a starting value in fair condition of about nine dollars.